wasmCloud/actor-interfaces/blobstore/go/README.md

 # wasmCloud Blobstore Actor Interface

-This crate provides wasmCloud actors with an interface to the blobstore capability provider.
+This package provides wasmCloud actors with an interface to the blobstore capability provider.
 Actors using this interface must have the claim `wasmcloud:blobstore` in order to have permission to communicate with the store.